happycode-ch/google_places_api_scraper_transformer/README.md

 # Google Places API Scraper

 A CLI-based Python scraper using the Google Places API to collect structured data about farm shops in Canton Aargau, Switzerland.
-The project includes a minimal Streamlit frontend for data visualization.
+The project includes a minimal Streamlit frontend for data visualization and ETL capabilities for data transformation.

 ## Features